ericwq/gskills/docs/load.md

 `defaultServiceConfigRawJSON` is defined in `dialOptions` and used in `DialContext()`.
 In `DialContext()`, if  `defaultServiceConfigRawJSON` is not nil, `parseServiceConfig()` will be called to parse the json string.
 After successfully pared, `ClientConn.dopts.defaultServiceConfig` will be set. `defaultServiceConfig` is the golang data structure to represent the service config.

-Using raw json string to set the service config is weird.
+Using raw JSON string to set the service config is weird.
 It's error prone and mysterious.
 If you read the [Service Config in gRPC](https://github.com/grpc/grpc/blob/master/doc/service_config.md) and [Service Config via DNS](https://github.com/grpc/proposal/blob/master/A2-service-configs-in-dns.md), you will know that service config was originally designed for dns resolver to return both the resolved addresses and the service config.
-The following quoted statement explains why we get a json string.
+The following quoted statement explains why we get a JSON string.

 " In DNS, the service config data (in the form documented in the previous section) will be encoded in a TXT record via the mechanism described in RFC-1464 using the attribute name grpc_config."

-Let's spend some time to discuss the implementation of dns resolver.
+Let's spend some time to discuss the implementation of DNS resolver.
 It's crucial to understand why we get the `defaultServiceConfigRawJSON` and how to use it.

 ```go
 // WithDefaultServiceConfig returns a DialOption that configures the default